Navigation

 Vice Chief Justice John Lopez IV

 Lopez, a Ducey appointee, joined the court in 2017 as its first-ever Latino.
-Before that, he was solicitor general for the state of Arizona, a position in which he represented the state in court.
+Before that, he was solicitor general for the state of Arizona, representing the state in court.
 He also worked for the United States Attorney's Office for more than 12 years and for six months was a legal advisor in Iraq for the prosecution of Saddam Hussein, according to KTAR.

-Lopez wrote the majority decision for the case reinstating Arizna’s territorial-era law outlawing abortion in almost all cases.
-He’ll be up for retention during the next election in 2026 unless Prop.
-137 passes.
+Lopez wrote the majority decision for the case reinstating Arizona’s territorial-era law outlawing abortion in almost all cases.
+He is the only justice up for retention during the next election in 2026.
 He wouldn’t reach retirement age until 2038.

 clint bolick